Tri-M

 Tri-M Music Honor Society, formerly known as Modern Music Masters, is an American high school and middle school music honor society.
 Tri-M was founded in 1936 by high school band director Alexander Harley in Park Ridge, Illinois.
 The society became a program of the National Association for Music Education in 1983.
 It has more than 2,100 participating chapters in several countries.

 History

 Maine Music Masters

 In 1930, Charles Himmel, principal of Maine Township High School (now Maine Township High School East) in Park Ridge, Illinois tasked the school's new music department chairman and band director, Alexander M. Harley, with turning the high school into the music center for the community.
 Harley established student vocal and instrumental ensembles to perform free concerts for community churches, civic clubs, and schools.
 To recognize his students for volunteering their time, Harley looked for a national secondary school music honor society; however, he learned that no such organization existed.

 In 1936, Harley and his wife Frances formed the local honor society Maine Music Masters and initiated its first members.
-Harley drafted the society's bylaws and constitution, established a criteria for musical achievement, academic achievement, and service to school, church, and community.
+Harley drafted the society's bylaws and constitution, established criteria for musical achievement, academic achievement, and service to school, church, and community.